putyourlightson/craft-plugin-uxd/README.md

 # Plugin UXD for Craft CMS

-The Plugin UXD plugin is helpful for designing plugin control panel pages in [Craft CMS](https://craftcms.com/).
+The Plugin UXD plugin is a user experience designer for plugin control panel pages in [Craft CMS](https://craftcms.com/).

 ## Requirements